apache/mxnet/.github/ISSUE_TEMPLATE/bug_report.md

 (A clear and concise description of what the bug is.)

 ### Error Message
-(Paste the complete error message, including stack trace.)
+(Paste the complete error message.
+Please also include stack trace by setting environment variable `DMLC_LOG_STACK_TRACE_DEPTH=10` before running your script.)

 ## To Reproduce
 (If you developed your own code, please provide a short script that reproduces the error.
 For existing examples, please provide link.)